taubenus/https_server/README.md

 # https_server
 Run a small and quick https server for a local network.
+It uses the http.server python module.

 ### setup
 `chmod +x setup.sh`